 Identification and removal of unauthorized accounts.
 Finding and taking down fake, fraudulent, rogue, or simply old accounts.

 "The biggest conundrom for organizations, especially in highly regulated industries, is actually not really the technology.
 That's usually something that they’re able to pull in.
 The challenge is about getting everybody on the same page, and then having everybody be part of that equation.
 But if you can do that, it’s a game-changer.
 That’s where there is the excitement and the passion, and that focus opens up a lot of opportunity for everybody."

 Emerging Market Business Technology

-To address these three key risk areas, NextGen Compliance technology needs to possess these six features:
+To address these key risk areas, Modern Compliance technology needs to possess these six features:

 The policies and the rules that you want to set up in the automation engine need to be customizable.
 Out-of-the-box policy libraries for standard regulations are great for quick set up, but review teams need customization to adapt to changing protocols or new events.
 They need to be able to act within multiple languages, and be able to leverage NLP to detect regular expressions, not just keywords, and other problematic formulations.